 The average approach to substance abuse treatment for the past several decades has been a crash course on the 12 steps.
 There is no doubt that 12 step groups provided a much-needed solution to issues related to alcoholism, however, AA’s stated intention was not to discount or deny the importance of treating core issues as an adjunct to the 12 steps.
 Moreover, Alcoholics Anonymous was to be forever non-professional, with the stated primary purpose “to stay sober and help other alcoholics to achieve sobriety.”

-The vast majority of the treatment industry has been teaching the 12 steps as the primary approach to 30 day treatment programs.
-Treatment usually consists of working the first three steps, learning about the disease concept, defining powerlessness and acceptance, assistance with attainment of an AA/NA sponsor, internal and external triggers and relapse prevention.
+The vast majority of the treatment industry has been teaching the 12 steps as the primary approach to 30-day treatment programs.
+Treatment usually consists of working the first three steps, learning about the disease concept, defining powerlessness and acceptance, assistance with the attainment of an AA/NA sponsor, internal and external triggers, and relapse prevention.
 Why is teaching the 12 steps the focus of treatment when AA does a superb job of handling this responsibility and providing this service for free?
 The second issue is whether it is ethical to charge for a service that is seemingly free.

-Without a holistic, core issues centered approach to treating substance abuse, 12 step groups alone will likely fail.
-The absence of a true multi-disciplinary approach that addresses biological, social and core issues, coupled with a 12 step approach, is a set-up for a revolving door into present day treatment and the ultimate failure of the patient to get well.
+Without a holistic, core issues-centered approach to treating substance abuse, 12 step groups alone will likely fail.
+The absence of a truly multi-disciplinary approach that addresses biological, social, and core issues, coupled with a 12 step approach, is a set-up for a revolving door into present-day treatment and the ultimate failure of the patient to get well.
 It is time that professionals in the industry stop accepting failure as the only means of treating an individual suffering from substance dependence